Elaborate lanterns, a golden tree, and moonlight serenading at Gardens by the Bay Mid-Autumn Festival 2018.

-He was dissing Chinese myths, in other words; I only realised that years later.
+In other words, he was dissing Chinese myths.
+I only realised that years later.

-Well, it’s 2018, and Chinese communities throughout the world are still celebrating Mid-Autumn festival.
+Well, it’s the lunar eighth month for 2018, and Chinese communities throughout the world are still celebrating Mid-Autumn festival.
 In the case of Singapore, I guess it’s because it’s an opportunity to remember one of our heritages and to do some tourism promotion/sales?

 Besides, romantic full moon and lanterns and (hipster) mooncakes leh!
 Got better marketing combination ‘anot?
 LOL.
 Right, right, was just ranting to fill up the text for this post.
 Here are some pics from Gardens by the Bay Mid-Autumn Festival 2018.
-The entire attraction was packed last night because of opening celebrations.
+When I visited yesterday evening, the entire attraction was packed because of opening celebrations.